The Secret to an Epic Sex Life

 I used to think the sex would make the relationship work.
 I heard it described as relational glue and, indeed, scientists can now explain all about the bonding chemistry of sexual contact.
 However, though it may be irrefutable fact that sex can emotionally bind you to someone…

-But though it may be irrefutable fact that sex can emotionally bind you to someone, the evidence for sex making a relationship great all the way around can only be found in Hollywood; in the stories they make up there and then share with the wishing world.
+The evidence for great sex making a relationship great all the way around can only be found in Hollywood; in the stories they make up there and then share with the wishing world.

 No. That really isn’t evidence.

 - Instead of making a relationship work, sex reveals whether the relationship is working.